kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 1. User modifies the volume from storage provider.
 2. A new Pod is created and scheduler schedules it with the old affinity.
 3. external-resizer (or the operator) sets the new affinity to the PV.
-4. KCM/external-attacher attaches the volume to the node, and find the affinity mismatch.
+4. KCM/external-attacher attaches the volume to the node, and finds the affinity mismatch.

 If this happens, the pod will be stuck in a `ContainerCreating` state.
 Kubelet should detect this condition and reject the pod.